 Review of consumer credit law

-The Government will be reviewing consumer credit law to ensure settings are targeted appropriately to the risk profile of the lending.
-MBIE is developing terms of reference for the review.
+The Government is reviewing consumer credit law as part of a wider reform process for financial services.
 This section also includes information about previous reviews of consumer credit law.

 In this section